 Are you tired of all things pumpkin?
-If you are, I’m so sorry, because I’m going to add yet ANOTHER pumpkin spiced object to your world–a sweet and spicy DIY pumpkin pie scrub that’s perfect for smoothing dry autumn skin.
+If you are, I’m so sorry, because I’m going to add yet ANOTHER pumpkin-spiced object to your world: a sweet and spicy DIY pumpkin body scrub that’s perfect for smoothing dry autumn skin.

-You’ll notice that the recipe doesn’t contain any pumpkin puree, by design.
-Pumpkin puree is a fine addition for single use scrubs, but won’t keep on your shelf.
+You’ll notice that this recipe doesn’t contain any pumpkin puree, by design.
+Pumpkin puree is a fine addition to single-use scrubs, but won’t keep on your shelf.
 Despite what all those other yummy-sounding recipes say, pumpkin puree will cause your sugar scrub to spoil in a hot minute.

 (Go ahead and take a look at this article to learn why adding fresh pumpkin to your DIY skin care products can be a bad idea.)